NewRedo/sagepay-server/README.md

 to Sage Pay and Express handler functions that handle the HTTP requests and responses properly.

+This module will log using the [debug](https://www.npmjs.com/package/debug) logger if test mode is used.
+Set the DEBUG environment variable to include "sagepay-server (test mode)" (e.g. `DEBUG=sagepay-server*`).

 ## Running the example in test mode

 The fasted way to try this module is to run the example in test mode.